Program Overview

 Portfolio Requirements

-Section I - Company Background: Provide an overview of company history, corporate mission, and product and/or service offerings.
+Section I - Company Background: Provide an overview of the internship company history, corporate mission, and product and/or service offerings.
 You must cite your sources of reference (ex.
 Web site URL, company generated materials, articles, books, etc.).
 (2 pages)

 Section VI - Self-evaluation: Address the contributions and strengths you brought to this internship.
-What areas do you feel you were deficient in completing your assigned tasks?
+What areas did you feel you were deficient in completing your assigned tasks?
 What additional training or classes do you feel are necessary to better prepare you for your future business career?
 (3 pages)

 Internship Grading